 Sub-epithelial cells and their role in carcinogenesis

 The cancer-enhancing activity of the microenvironment has been a matter of discussion, since recent reports showed that disrupting key genetic sequences in stromal cells abrogates epithelial homeostasis, which then induces tumors[18-20].
-An elegant report has specifically shown that epithelial tumors have arisen in forestomach after disrupting the Transforming Growth Factor-β (TGF-β) signaling within the sub-epithelias compartment[21].
+An elegant report has specifically shown that epithelial tumors have arisen in forestomach after disrupting the transforming growth factor-β (TGF-β) signaling within the sub-epithelias compartment[21].
 Previous studies had already shown that the sub-epithelial TGF-β signaling has tumor promoting potential on epithelial cells, due to its control over proliferation[22,23].
 Nevertheless, under inflammatory conditions sub-epithelial cells seem to be able to transform epithelial progenitor cells towards malignancy[20].
 These ideas have actually been applied to colon carcinogenesis confirming the malignant participation of sub-epithelial cells in the development and manifestation of colon tumors[20,24,25].

 TUMOR METABOLISM